What is an intralesional steroid injection?

-Triamcinolone injection is also sometimes used intramuscularly as an alternative to oral corticosteroids, for example for seasonal hay fever, or to treat a chronic skin disorder such as atopic dermatitis or lichen planus.
+Triamcinolone injection is also sometimes used intramuscularly (rather than as an intralesional injection) systemically as an alternative to oral corticosteroids, for example for seasonal hay fever, or to treat a chronic skin disorder such as atopic dermatitis or lichen planus.

 Typical intramuscular doses are 0.5–1 mg/kg body weight (40–80 mg for a typical adult), which may be repeated every 30 days for 3–6 months.

 Triamcinolone injections can also be used in the treatment of tendonitis, arthritis, and synovitis.

-They must not be used if there is known triamcinolone allergy.
+They must not be used if there is a known triamcinolone allergy.

 When large doses of triamcinolone acetonide are used as an alternative to oral steroids such as prednisone, they are considered to be systemic steroids.
 These should be avoided in patients with the following disorders: